probcomp/Venturecxx/doc/on-densities-and-base-measures.md

 base measure problem, namely that the normalization constant needs to actually cancel across different values of the parameters.

+Other inference algorithms may be misled by errors in normalization
+constants:

+- If the normalization depends on the _parameters_, resimulation M-H and likelihood weighting will produce the wrong distribution.

+- If the normalization depends on the _output_, inference on said output will produce the wrong distribution if it needs to compare prior densities.
+Slice sampling, HMC, and M-H with custom proposal kernels are examples of such.

+- Any user-supplied bounds for rejection will need to take normalization discrepancies into account, even if they do not depend on the parameters or the output.

 Approaches
 ==========